kiv1/esd/README.txt

 6) Under the "Connections" tab located in between of "Addons" and "Organizartions" Disable "Username-Password-Authentication"

-6) Go under API and Create one (This shall be used for our API-Gateway JWT token)
+7) Go under API and Create one (This shall be used for our API-Gateway JWT token)
 - Under "Name" you can put anything
 - Under "Identifier" for simplicity sake you may put "gateway" (REACT_APP_AUTH0_AUDIENCE under frontend and AUDIENCE_NAME under gateway)

-7) You will see a Quick Start page and click C#.
+8) You will see a Quick Start page and click C#.
 Copy the Authority and Audience string into the docker-compose.yml (REACT_APP_AUTH0_AUDIENCE under frontend and AUDIENCE_NAME under gateway, For Authority AUTHORITY_URL found under gateway)

-8) To setup a webhook back to our machine go yo the left panel and click "Actions" --> "Flows"
+9) To setup a webhook back to our machine go to the left panel and click "Actions" --> "Flows"

-9) Click "Login" and exit the tour
+10) Click "Login" and exit the tour

-10) Click the "+" icon on the right hand side --> "Build Custom" to create an action
+11) Click the "+" icon on the right hand side --> "Build Custom" to create an action
 - "Name" can be anything
 - Click "Create"

-11) Click on the left, the 3rd icon of the Auth0 IDE that looks like a box.
+12) Click on the left, the 3rd icon of the Auth0 IDE that looks like a box.
 This is to add Dependency.

-12) Click on "Add Dependency"
+13) Click on "Add Dependency"
 - "Name" put axios
 - Click "Create"

-13) Create a new line after line 6 and paste const axios = require("axios");
+14) Create a new line after line 6 and paste const axios = require("axios");

-14) Between line 8 ("exports.onExecutePostLogin = async (event, api) => {")
+15) Between line 8 ("exports.onExecutePostLogin = async (event, api) => {")
 and 9 ("};") and paste the following

 await axios.post("https://{ngrok_provided_url}/auth/webhook", { params: { id: event.user.user_id, name: event.user.name, email: event.user.email}});